yash-sharma1/docs-site/docs/faq.md

 include transfer, new order, cancel etc, they are all recorded in blocks and chain state, the fee will be shared among different transactions.
 New orders are exempt from fees to encourage usage and larger trades will be charged more for their benefits from the liquidity provided in the network.
 Order Expire and Cancel are also charged with a fee if they fail to provide any liquidity.
+The current fee table is [here](./trading-spec.md)

 Besides the fees, **no other gas will be charged.**